aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 Blazor apps that use the [server-side hosting model](xref:client-side/blazor/host-and-deploy/hosting-models#server-side-hosting-model) can accept [Web Host configuration values](https://docs.microsoft.com/aspnet/core/fundamentals/host/web-host#host-configuration-values).

-Blazor apps that use the [client-side (in-process) hosting model](xref:client-side/blazor/host-and-deploy/hosting-models#client-side-in-process-hosting-model) can accept the following host configuration values as command-line arguments at runtime.
+Blazor apps that use the [client-side hosting model](xref:client-side/blazor/host-and-deploy/hosting-models#client-side-hosting-model) can accept the following host configuration values as command-line arguments at runtime in the development environment.

 ### Content Root

-The `--contentroot` argument determines where the app begins searching for content files, such as components.
+The `--contentroot` argument sets the absolute path to the directory that contains the app's content files.

 * Pass the argument when running the app locally at a command prompt.
 From the app's directory, execute: